grafana/grafana/docs/sources/alerting/set-up/provision-alerting-resources/export-alerting-resources/index.md

 Grafana currently doesn't offer an Export UI for notification templates, unlike other Alerting resources presented in this documentation.

-But you can export it by manually copying the content template and title directly from the Grafana UI.
+However, you can export it by manually copying the content template and title directly from the Grafana UI.

 1. Click **Alerts & IRM** -> **Contact points** -> **Notification templates** tab.
 1. Find the template you want to export.